FrederikLeed/MS-Infrastructure/DHCP Services/README.md

 ### Scripts in this directory.
-#### Setup-Dhcp-Server.ps1
-To install and configure a standalone DHCP server, the script will also import the latest backup and authorize the DHCP server in Active Directory.

-#### Backup-Dhcp-Server.ps1
+#### Install-DHCP-Server.ps1
-Backup DHCP Scopes and Leases to an XML backup on the UNC path provided.
+Install and Authorize DHCP Services on new Windows Server.

-#### Restore-Dhcp-Server.ps1
+#### Restore-DHCP-Sopes.ps1
 Restore DHCP Scopes and Leases from latest XML backup on the UNC path provided.

+#### Restore-DHCP-Server.ps1
+Install, Authorize and Restore DHCP Services on new Windows Server.
+Execute, Install-DHCP-Server and Restore-DHCP-Scopes.

-#### Add-BackupSchedule.ps1
+#### Add-DHCP-BackupSchedule.ps1
 Creates a Scheduled Task that executes the backup script as local system.
 This requires Write permissions the UNC path for the DHCP servers AD Account.
 (DHCP-01$)

+#### Backup-DHCP-Sopes.ps1
+Backup DHCP Scopes and Leases to an XML backup on the UNC path provided.

 #### Add-DHCP-Failower.ps1
 To add additional DHCP server to the scopes if high availability is required.